GLapilli/OnHub-OpenWRT-LED-connection-status/README.md

 # OnHub-OpenWRT-LED-connection-status
 Simple script that uses status LED on Onhub router (tested on TP-Link) running OpenWRT to display connection status, since that's a feature that isn't included in the [OpenWRT release for Onhub](https://openwrt.org/inbox/toh/google/onhub_tp-link_tgr1900).
-The script pings 8.8.8.8 once every three seconds to check wether there's internet connection or not.
+The script pings 8.8.8.8 three times and waits five seconds to check wether there's internet connection or not.
 If there is connection, it shows a static light blue ring.
 When connection is lost, shows a red ring.
 Colors can be edited in the script.

 ## Installation: